Phryne: Reception

-Depictions of Phryne in the late-eighteenth and early-nineteenth century, such as Angelica Kauffmann's Praxiteles Giving Phryne his Statue of Cupid (1794) avoid eroticising Phryne; paintings of the latter half of the nineteenth century such as Gustave Boulanger's Phryne (1850) eroticise and exoticise her.
+Depictions of Phryne in the late-eighteenth and early-nineteenth century, such as Angelica Kauffmann's Praxiteles Giving Phryne his Statue of Cupid (Note: Cupid is the Roman counterpart of the Greek god Eros) (1794) avoid eroticising Phryne; paintings of the latter half of the nineteenth century such as Gustave Boulanger's Phryne (1850) eroticise and exoticise her.

+Hypereides's defence speech was translated into Latin by the orator Marcus Valerius Messalla Corvinus, active in the late 1st century BC.
+The translation was praised in an oratorical handbook written by Quintilian in the 1st century AD for conveying what Quintilian calls the subtilitas of the original.
+(Note: Nisbet & Rudd 2004.
+Quintilian discusses the translation at Institutio oratoria 10.5.2.)
+(Note: When applied to rhetoric, the term subtilitas typically denoted plainness, simplicity, and the lack of oratorical flourishes.)
+Albert Schachter suggests that the original Greek text may have been kept in Phryne's native Thespiae, and that Corvinus possibly travelled there to consult it.

-Phryne was largely ignored during the Renaissance, in favour of women such as Lucretia and Cleopatra, who were seen as heroic, but interest in depicting her increased in the eighteenth century with the advent of Neoclassicism.
+Phryne was largely ignored during the Renaissance in favour of women such as Lucretia and Cleopatra, who were seen as heroic.
+Only three paintings of Phryne are known from the seventeenth century, but interest in depicting her increased in the eighteenth century with the advent of Neoclassicism.
 Early depictions of her by Angelica Kauffmann and J. M. W. Turner avoid eroticising her.
 From the eighteenth century French artists focused on portraying Phryne as a courtesan, particularly depicting her public nudity at religious festivals or during her trial.
+This came as part of a broader interest in historical courtesans in eighteenth- and nineteenth-century French art and literature.
 By the mid-nineteenth century artists such as Gustave Boulanger, rejecting the neoclassical aesthetic of Hellenism, painted Phryne without any reference to the ancient context as an eroticised and Orientalised nude.